AndersenLab/CAENDR/tf/README.md

 Terrafom Compositions - tf/
 =============================================================================

-This directory contains the Terraform Infrastructure Compositions used to deploy Cloud Resources
+This directory contains the Terraform Infrastructure Compositions used to deploy Cloud Resources.
+The service account credentials JSON file should be added to both infrastructure composition directories as terraform-service-account.json.

 ## Terraform Compositions